Sermon Illustrations

 The Rise in End-of-the-World Films

 The end is near, and it's coming to a theater near you, or right into your own living room.
-As of this writing, over 250 end-of-the-world movies have been produced, with more than 100 appearing since 2000.
+As of this writing (2024), over 400 end-of-the-world movies have been produced.
 The pace of apocalyptic drama shows no sign of slowing down.
-The number of apocalypse-themed movies from 2000 to 2009 doubled over the previous decade, and is on pace to double again by the end of this decade.
-In the past few years you could have seen the following end-of the-world films: Tomorrowland, Terminator Genisys, San Andreas, and Mad Max: Fury Road—to name a few.
+The number of apocalypse-themed movies from 2000 to 2009 (72) doubled over the previous decade, nearly doubled from 2010 to 2019 (123), and in four years between 2020 and 2024 has seen 40 movies produced.

 The first end-of-the-world movie was the appropriately named 1916 Danish film, The End of the World, featuring a near-miss by a comet which triggers worldwide natural disasters and social upheaval.
 The "doom-from-space" theme got a re-start in When Worlds Collide (1951), with the planet-killing heavenly body being a rogue star on a collision course with Earth.
 The asteroid apocalypse concept then lay relatively dormant until Deep Impact and Armageddon.
 A variation of the doom-from-space scenario, the "alien invasion apocalypse," got a classic start in 1953 with the film version of H.G.
 Wells' novel The War of the Worlds.
 Spielberg helped remake that film in 2005.
 Then there was the blockbuster Independence Day (1996), which features a horde of alien barbarians, roaming the galaxy to plunder planets for their resources.